 FREQUENTLY ASKED QUESTIONS

-I recently suffered physical injuries in an accident.
+I recently suffered physical injuries in a car accident.
 Do I really need an attorney?

-The fact is that insurance carriers treat unrepresented injury victims much differently than those who have retained legal counsel.
-In fact, insurance carriers typically offer nuisance value (i.e., settlement offers with the intent to make you go away) on injury claims filed by the victim who is unrepresented.
+The fact is that insurance carriers treat unrepresented personal injury victims much differently than those who have retained legal counsel.
+In fact, insurance carriers typically offer nuisance value (i.e., settlement offers with the intent to make you go away) on injury claims filed by an unrepresented victim.
 In other words, you will likely be offered a minimal amount of money.
 Further, the applicable insurance company will want to resolve this claim as soon as possible, which is a very dangerous proposition for the victim.
 It may take months before we know the full extent of your injuries.
 In fact, you may require extensive treatment.
 By resolving the case within weeks of the accident the insurance carrier is trying to remove the risk that your damages will increase and you may have suffered a permanent injury.

 Can I still get my medical bills paid if I was partially at fault for the accident?

 The simple answer to this question is, yes.
 Florida subscribes to what is called a pure comparative negligence system